MithrilJS/mithril.js/docs/mithril.component.md

 -	**any... args**

-	Other arguments to be bound as arguments to the `controller` and `view` functions
+	Other arguments to be bound as arguments to both the `controller` and `view` functions

 -	**returns Component parameterizedComponent**